Severe flash flooding triggers state of emergency in Hawaii

 Torrential rains in Oahu

-The heavy rain shifted west to Oahu on Tuesday, where rainfall rates flirted with 4 inches on the windward, or northeastern, side of the island where a flash flood emergency, the most severe flood alert, was declared.
+The heavy rain shifted west to Oahu on Tuesday, where rainfall rates flirted with four inches on the windward, or northeastern, side of the island where a flash flood emergency, the most severe flood alert, was declared.

 “CATASTROPHIC FLOODING FROM OPAEULA STREAM: EVACUATE NOW from Haleiwa,” tweeted Oahu Emergency Management on Tuesday.
 Evacuation sites were opened at the Waiahole and Kahuku Elementary schools, Kahaluu Community Park and Kaneohe District Park.